IliassTAHIRI/itahiri/content/post/2018-08-03-porous-concrete-a-state-of-art.md

 - limit the quantities of water in sewers\\
 - lower the quantities of water treatment\\

-#### Pervious concrete composition
+#### Pervious concrete general characteristics
-Composition : Single(mono)-sized aggregate, cement, binder, water, set retarder, viscosity modifier.\\
+Composition : Single(mono)-sized aggregate, cement, binder, water, set retarder, viscosity modifier.\
 Single-sized aggregate : The secret behind obtaining a porous concrete is the fact that the size of aggregate is the same.\
+The porosity of pervious concrete is in the range of :
 #### Pervious concrete durability challenges

-This very useful material is subject to several durability challenges,.
+This very useful material is subject to several durability challenges.
+The most important ones are :\\

+- Freeze-thaw resistance
+-

 **To be continued...**